Skip to content

 What's an intercache?

 An InterCache is an interactive geocache.
 An intercache is a new way of creating a mystery geocache, similar to a wherigo geocache.
-The biggest difference is that the entire geocache can be developed, edited, and played on your mobile phone's browser with no software required to download!
+As of June 28, 2024 this is all driven by a google spreadsheet that you create, there is no software required to download or install.
 For those that have done my ethercache it's similar to that, but with more features.

 Play

-If your device is compatible, then head on over to the frolic intercache page and start.
+In your web browser, open with your browser (preferably Chrome or Safari, Firefox seems to have issues) to the frolic intercache page and start.
 At each of the stages you will be given coordinates, though you shouldn't actually need them.
-There is a compass that has a red arrow pointing you the right direction as you move.
+There is a compass and an arrow pointing you the right direction as you move.
 You may have to walk a little bit before the arrow points in the right direction as this application doesn't have access to your phone's digital compass if it has one.
+You can also use the map, which works well with intercaches in towns like this (the compass probably works better in wooded areas.)

 Each stage will have some information about the location, but you don't have to find anything physical other than the historical signs until the final.
 Some of the stages will require you to answer a question before it lets you move on.
 All of the stages will require that you are within a given radius before you can move on.